shortbird/Religion-Spirituality/index.md

 A person who believes in the existence of a god or gods, specifically of a creator who intervenes in the universe.

 **God**
 The supreme Governor of the universe and the Father of mankind.
 There are three separate persons in the Godhead: the Father, the Son, and the Holy Ghost.
-The Father and the Son have tangible bodies of flesh and bone and that the Holy Ghost is a personage of spirit without flesh and bone. [(Taken from the Mormon definition of God found here)](https://www.churchofjesuschrist.org/study/scriptures/bd/god?lang=eng)
+The Father and the Son have tangible bodies of flesh and bone and that the Holy Ghost is a personage of spirit without flesh and bone.<sup>1</sup>

 **Worldview**
 A particular philosophy of life or conception of the world.